Lyleregenwetter/BIKED/README.md

 Pip doesn't seem to work for [SHAP](https://github.com/slundberg/shap), so I recommend conda.
 Use either pip or conda for the other packages.
 ## Data

+### Downloading the Data
+Due to file size constraints, the raw data is not included in the repo, but can be downloaded from [Dropbox](https://www.dropbox.com/sh/b5y25zdjq9q0890/AABULjSD9ZmK-bmuDwoWua7Ba?dl=0).
+To work with the data, Download the data, unzip, then copy the three folders: Images, Standardized Images, and Data to the BIKED git folder.
+Currently, this Repo does not have any example code using the segmented component images.

 ### Numerical Data

 **Data/BIKED_processed.csv** contains the final processed data after miscellaneous processing steps (Sections 3.1-3.6 in the paper).
 This data is a csv file containing 4512 models and 2395 parameters.
 The first column of the csv file contains the model numbers and the first row contains the parameter names.
 To load the dataset into a Pandas DataFrame, use the following code.
 This dataframe will have model numbers as indices and parameters as column names.